aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 or limit of `64Mi` in the container spec will be output as `67108864` bytes, and cpu request or limit of `250m` (millicores) will be output as `256` of cpu shares.

+## Implementation approach

+The current implementation of this proposal will focus on the API with magic keys approach.
+The main reason for selecting this approach is that it might be easier to incorporate and extend resource specific functionality.

 ## Applied example